waynebhayes/BLANT/README.md

 Once the above is done, you should have an executable called "blant" in the main repo directory, as well as many files in the directory *canon_maps*; these are the lookup tables and associated files that allow BLANT to sample graphlets so fast.
 Except for major BLANT upgrades, you normally shouldn't *ever* need to touch anything in the canon_maps directory; make it once and forget about it.
 Note that even "make clean" doesn't nuke the contents of canon_maps; to do that, type "make pristine".

-BLANT has been tested and runs fine on a wide variety of systems, including various flavors of Linux running with GCC/G++ versions 4 through 11 inclusive; Windows CYGWIN both 32-bit and 64-bit (yes, BLANT runs fine on 32-bit machines); and MacOS (both Intel and M1/M2) using clang and/or GCC/G++ available via homebrew.
-The only parts that may fail are the parts written in Python, which is an incredibly unstsable travesty of a development environment that is prone to bit-rot on a timescale of weeks to months; these are slowly being replaced by C/C++ implementations.
+BLANT has been tested and runs on a wide variety of systems, including various flavors of Linux running with GCC/G++ versions 4 through 11 inclusive; Windows CYGWIN both 32-bit and 64-bit (yes, BLANT runs fine on 32-bit machines); and MacOS (both Intel and M1/M2) using clang and/or GCC/G++ available via homebrew.
+The only parts that may fail are the parts written in Python, which is a nightmare to work with on "real world" projects since it's prone to [horrible software rot](https://news.ycombinator.com/item?id=38982034) on a timescale of weeks to months.

 ### Required Command-line arguments
-SYNOPSIS (things inside {} are mandatory; those inside [] are optional; if no source network is given, it is read from the standard input):
+SYNOPSIS (things inside {} are mandatory; those inside [] are optional; if no source network is given, it is read from the standard input).

-    blant {-k graphletSize} {-n numSamples} {-m outputMode} {-s samplingMethod} [-d displayMode] [-t THREADS] [-r randomSeed] [sourceNetwork]
+Note that you can just run "./blant" without any arguments to get help.

+    ./blant {-k graphletSize} sourceNetwork.el
-#### -k *k*: graphlet size (from *k*=3 up to *k*=8) of graphlets to sample
+#### -k *k*: graphlet size (from *k*=3 up to *k*=8) of graphlets to sample.
+This is the only required argument (other than the input network)
 *k* is an integer that can be 3 through 8 inclusive, and represents the number of nodes in the graphlets that will be sampled.
 For now BLANT almost always samples only connected graphlets, returning a disconnected "graphette" only if there is a connected component in the input graph that has fewer than *k* nodes; such disconnected graphlets are *never* returned by the MCMC method.

+#### sourceNetwork.el: the input network.
+For now the most acceptable format is an "edge list" file: two nodes representing an edge on each input line.

+### Common optional command-line arguments

+    ./blant {-k graphletSize} [-m outputMode] [-s samplingMethod] [-d displayMode] [-p precision | -n numSamples] sourceNetwork.el
+#### -p {precision}: if <1, it represents the desired fractional precision of counts; if >=1, it repreents the desired _number_ of digits of precision.
+For example, "-p 0.01" and "-p 2" both mean "2 digits of precision", equivalent to a fractional precision of 0.01 (1%).

-#### -n {integer}: the number of random graphlet samples to take
+#### -n {integer}: [DEPRECATED: use -p instead] the number of random graphlet samples to take
 *n* is a non-negative integer representing the total number of graphlets that should be sampled.
 0 is allowed; values into the billions are feasible (more if you use parallelism).

 #### -m{outputMode}: how to use the sampled graphlets on output.
 All output goes to the standard output (aka "terminal")